James Hanratty: Testimony of Valerie Storie

-The investigation
+Investigation

 The first policeman on the scene was handed a census form on which Kerr had written down Storie's account of what she recalled at that moment; the document was never seen again.
 Storie gave another statement to the police later that morning, just before she underwent surgery in Bedford Hospital.
 Storie recalled what the man had said about being on the run for four months, yet he was immaculately dressed in a dark three-piece suit and with well-shined shoes.

 In the evening of Thursday 24 August, the murder weapon, a .38 revolver, was discovered under the back seat of a 36A London bus, fully loaded and wiped clean of fingerprints.
 With the gun was a handkerchief which provided DNA evidence many years later.
 The police issued an appeal to boarding-house keepers to report any unusual or suspicious guests.
 The manager of the Alexandra Court Hotel reported a man who had locked himself in his room for five days after the murder, and the police picked him up.
 The suspect falsely identified himself as 'Frederick Durrant'; he was actually Peter Louis Alphon, a drifter surviving on an inheritance and the proceeds of gambling.
 Alphon was the son of a senior figure at Scotland Yard.
 Alphon claimed he had spent the evening of 22 August with his mother, and the following night at the Vienna Hotel, Maida Vale; the police quickly confirmed this and Alphon was released.

 On 29 August, Valerie Storie and another witness, Edward Blackhall, who had seen the driver of the Morris Minor, compiled an Identikit picture which was then released.
 However, only two days later, Storie gave a different description of her assailant to the police.

 On 7 September, Meike Dalal was attacked in her home in Richmond, Surrey, by a man claiming to be the A6 murderer, whom she later identified as Alphon in an identity parade on 23 September.